-As a seaman injured on the job, you have a few different avenues for getting compensation from your employer or employer’s insurer.
-You are entitled to maintenance and cure, regardless of negligence in the incident.
+As a seaman injured on the job, you have a few different ways to get needed compensation.
 If there is negligence, and you can prove that it contributed to your injury, you can sue for compensation under the Jones Act.
-Finally, you can also get compensation through the doctrine of unseaworthiness if you can show that the vessel aboard which you were injured was not seaworthy and that this unseaworthiness contributed to your injury.
+You can also seek compensation through the doctrine of unseaworthiness if you can show that the vessel aboard which you were injured was not seaworthy and contributed to your injury.

 Unseaworthiness and Absolute Duty

 The doctrine of unseaworthiness comes from the concept of absolute duty.
 This is a concept in maritime law that states the vessel owner has a duty and responsibility to provide seamen with a seaworthy ship.